-3.03A(2) An Administrative Grievance at the District/Area level or below shall be filed at the next higher level with the Sectional Association being the final authority.
+- 3.03A(2) An Administrative Grievance at the District/Area level or below shall be filed at the next higher level with the Sectional Association being the final authority.
 An Administrative Grievance may be filed by a captain, Local, District/Area League Coordinator, Sectional League Coordinator or a member of a Championship Committee.
-An Administrative Grievance shall be filed within one year of the incident leading to the grievance, or the grievance shall be barred.

-3.03A(3) Any Administrative Grievance against a Sectional League Coordinator shall be filed in writing with the Sectional League Committee.
-The decision of the Sectional League Committee shall be final and binding.

-3.03A(4) Any Administrative Grievance against the National League Administrator shall be filed in writing with the USTA League Committee.
+An Administrative Grievance shall be filed within one year of the incident leading to the grievance, or the grievance shall be barred. - 3.03A(3) Any Administrative Grievance against a Sectional League Coordinator shall be filed in writing with the Sectional League Committee.
+The decision of the Sectional League Committee shall be final and binding. - 3.03A(4) Any Administrative Grievance against the National League Administrator shall be filed in writing with the USTA League Committee.
 The decision of the USTA League Committee shall be final and binding.

-3.03A(5) Any grievance with regard to any aspect of the USTA League, except those governed by Regs 3.03A(3) or 3.03A(4) regarding a grievance against a Sectional League Coordinator or the National League Administrator or in Reg.
+An Administrative Grievance against the National League Administrator shall be filed within one year of the incident leading to the grievance, or the grievance shall be barred. - 3.03A(5) Any grievance with regard to any aspect of the USTA League, except those governed by Regs 3.03A(3) or 3.03A(4) regarding a grievance against a Sectional League Coordinator or the National League Administrator or in Reg.
 3.03B(3)a regarding eligibility, shall be processed through the USTA League Grievance and Grievance Appeal Committees at the appropriate level (i.e., Local, District/Area, Sectional or National).
 Decisions of Grievance Appeal Committees shall be final and binding except with regard to suspensions of individuals or teams for a period of 12 months or more.
 (See Reg.
-3.04B(4).)

-3.03A(6) Any grievance against an individual or team may only be filed by (a) the team captain of the team who has competed in the match where the alleged violation occurred, (b) a league coordinator or (c) a member of a Championship Committee, except for Administrative Grievances, Eligibility Grievances and NTRP Grievances, which may be filed as stated in Regs.
-3.03A(2), 3.03B(3), 3.03C(3) and 3.03E(2).

-3.03A(7) Regardless of any other regulation, a league coordinator or a member of a Championship Committee may file a grievance at any time, except for Administrative Grievances and NTRP Grievances.
+3.04B(4).) - 3.03A(6) Any grievance against an individual or team may only be filed by (a) the team captain of the team who has competed in the match where the alleged violation occurred, (b) a league coordinator or (c) a member of a Championship Committee, except for Administrative Grievances, Eligibility Grievances and NTRP Grievances, which may be filed as stated in Regs.
+3.03A(2), 3.03B(3), 3.03C(3) and 3.03E(2). - 3.03A(7) Regardless of any other regulation, a league coordinator or a member of a Championship Committee may file a grievance at any time, except for Administrative Grievances and NTRP Grievances.
 (See Regs.
-3.03A(2) and 3.03E(3).)

-3.03A(8) Play During Grievance Procedures.
+3.03A(2) and 3.03E(3).) - 3.03A(8) Play During Grievance Procedures.
 An individual or team may continue to play during a grievance investigation and hearing but must understand that if upheld, all matches played during that time may be reversed.